superdesk/web-publisher/docs/contributing/code/patches.rst

 ~~~~~~~~~~~

 Before you start, you must know that all the patches you are going to submit
-must be released under the GPLv3 license, unless explicitly specified in your
+must be released under the GNU AGPLv3 license, unless explicitly specified in your
 commits.

 Create a Topic Branch
 ~~~~~~~~~~~~~~~~~~~~~

-Each time you want to work on a patch for a bug or on an enhancement, create a topic branch:
+Each time you want to work on a patch for a bug or an enhancement, create a topic branch:

 .. code-block:: bash